 Hamilton Center for Entrepreneurial Leadership Hall of Fame

-2017 inductees to the Hamilton Center for Entrepreneurial Leadership
+University presents the 2017 inductees to the Hamilton Center for

 The Hamilton Center for Entrepreneurial Leadership Hall of Fame recognizes BGSU graduates, honorary degree holders and members of the regional community who have achieved distinction for founding, leading or building a new business enterprise for five years or more.
 These individuals have demonstrated an entrepreneurial spirit that has helped shape our economies and improved our quality of life.